Home / OLSAS Application Guide / OLSAS – University of Ottawa

 The LSAT is not a requirement for application to French programs, as the test evaluates a candidate’s capacities for logical reasoning and written comprehension in English.

 Our Faculty of Law does not set a minimum LSAT score requirement, but most successful applicants have a score of 158 or higher.
-The weight given to the LSAT varies according to the other elements in your file.
+The weight given to the LSAT varies according to the other elements in your application.
 If English is not your first language, the LSAT, while relevant, may carry less weight in the Admission Committee’s evaluation of your application.
+If you feel your performance on the LSAT was negatively affected by language, the test itself or other protected grounds, you may include that in your personal statement.

 You may write the LSAT multiple times if you wish.
 We will take into consideration only your highest score.

-If you have already written the LSAT and you intend to write it for a second or subsequent time in January 2024, and your file is otherwise complete, we may review it prior to January.
+If you intend to write the LSAT a subsequent time in January 2025, and your file is otherwise complete, we may review it prior to January.
 The Admissions Committee cannot guarantee holding your file until your January score is received.

 If you decide to write the LSAT on a date other than the one indicated on your application, please amend your OLSAS application as soon as possible.